theodoku/tasks-tracker/README.md

 # 📖 World Metrics <a name="about-project"></a>

-"World Metrics" is a single page web application that allows users to:
+"Task Tracker" is a single page web application that allows users to:

-- To check world continents/countries information, e.g: Population, Flags, Currencies, Languages, Longitude, Latitude, & Air Pollution Data etc.
+- To add task, delete task, set reminders for task using a json server which is mock rest API that makes a fetch request.

 <!-- BUILT WITH -->